10 Tips For Spending Less on Hiking and Backpacking Gear

 Morning Eagle Falls and backpackers on the Piegan Pass Trail in Glacier National Park.

 Backpackers on the Piegan Pass Trail in Glacier National Park.
-Click photo for my e-guide to this trip.
+Click photo to see “The 10 Best National Park Backpacking Trips.”

 No. 4 Buy Used Gear